 Our audits were conducted for the purpose of forming an opinion on the basic financial statements as a whole.
-The Chairperson's message and other information sections of the Appalachian Regional Commission's Agency Financial Report are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Chairperson's message, performance and other information sections of the Appalachian Regional Commission's Agency Financial Report are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+We read the information included with the financial statements in order to identify material inconsistencies, if any, with the audited financial statements.
 Such information has not been subjected to the auditing procedures applied in the audits of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.

-Other Reporting Required by Government Auditing Standards Internal Control over Financial Reporting
+Other Reporting Required by Government Auditing Standards

+Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered the Appalachian Regional Commission's internal control over the financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion of the effectiveness of the Appalachian Regional Commission's internal control.
+In planning and performing our audit of the financial statements, as of and for the year ended September 30, 2017, we considered the Appalachian Regional Commission's internal control over the financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion of the effectiveness of the Appalachian Regional Commission's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Appalachian Regional Commission's internal control.
-We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982.